 Sunday, April 21, 2024

-Chapter Four: Just How Sure Was to Haunt ME
+Chapter Four: Just How Sure Was to Haunt Me

 My blood chills despite the Athenian sun beating down.
 The scene with the bellhop replays in my head, a horrifying prologue to whatever unfolds next.
 Brock's attempt at humor grates on me.
 This vacation is turning sour - fast.